-If you’re thinking of getting a Labradoodle, we highly suggest you read our Labradoodle Size Guide and Labradoodle Generations Guide (F1, F1B, F2, F2b, etc.) so you can select the right kind of Labradoodle (coat type, coat color, size, etc.).
-We have tons of information about Labradoodles on our website.
+If you’re thinking of getting a Labradoodle, we highly suggest you read our Labradoodle Size Guide and Labradoodle Generations Guide (F1, F1B, F2, F2b, etc.) so you can select the right kind of Labradoodle.

 What is the cost of a Labradoodle?

-In spite of being a hybrid dog between a Labrador Retriever and a Poodle, Labradoodles are high in price because many people want them.
+Despite being a hybrid dog between two common dog breeds, Labradoodles are high in price because they’re high in demand!
 The cost of a Labradoodle is going to range anywhere from $500 to $4000 depending upon whether you buy, adopt, or rescue a Labradoodle.

 The typical cost of a Labradoodle puppy from a reputable breeder is going to be roughly $1,500 to $2,000.
 If you want a more exotic colored Labradoodle or a toy / micro Labradoodle then you will pay more money ($3,000+).
 In general, the smaller-sized Labradoodles (toy or micro) will cost a lot more money because they are slightly harder to produce.
 Teacup and toy-sized Labradoodles also have considerable health concerns due to their small sizing.

 What is the price to adopt a Labradoodle?

-The cost of a Labradoodle is going to be a lot more affordable if you can find one to adopt.
+The cost of a Labradoodle is going to be a lot more affordable if you can find one to adopt from a reputable shelter.
 The expense of adopting or rescuing a Labradoodle will be around $100 to $500 in adoption fees.
 You can find more information in our article, the Top 10 Labradoodle Rescues.

 Keep in mind, you might have to get additional shots, neutering, or medications for your pet.
 If you really want to adopt a Labradoodle you’ll have to constantly research your regional humane society, shelters, and Facebook groups to see if they have any doodles that you can adopt.

 Often an owner may choose to give up on their Labradoodle since they bark, have high energy, or don’t have a huge enough home.
 Nevertheless, this is extremely unusual and it’s hard to adopt a Labradoodle.